Insurance discovery checks

 Medicaid Provider ID

-A Medicaid Provider ID is a unique identification number assigned to a healthcare provider when they enroll with a state Medicaid program.
-It’s different than a provider’s National Provider Identifier (NPI), which is assigned by the federal government.
-If a provider works in multiple states, they’ll have different Medicaid IDs for each state.
+A Medicaid Provider ID is a unique identification number that state Medicaid programs assign to healthcare providers when they enroll.
+It's different than a provider's National Provider Identifier (NPI), which the federal government assigns.
+If a provider works in multiple states, they'll have different Medicaid IDs for each state.

-Many state Medicaid agencies have a provider lookup tool you can use to find a provider’s Medicaid Provider ID.
-For example, for providers who practice in Texas, you can use the Texas Medicaid & Healthcare Partnership Provider lookup tool to search for enrolled providers.
-You can also call the state Medicaid agency to request a provider’s ID.
+Many state Medicaid agencies have a provider lookup tool you can use to find a provider's Medicaid Provider ID.
+For example, providers practicing in Texas can use the Texas Medicaid & Healthcare Partnership Provider lookup tool to search for enrolled providers.
+You can also call the state Medicaid agency to request a provider's ID.

 Required patient information